 When you know that for every 100 people who enter your funnel, approximately X will convert to customers, you can:

 One of my clients in the SaaS space was spending $22,000/month on ads without tracking what happened after the click.
-After we implemented proper funnel tracking, we discovered that a simple change to their demo booking page increased conversions by 34%—effectively giving them a third more customers from the same ad spend.
+After we implemented proper funnel tracking, we discovered that a simple change to their demo booking page increased conversions by 34%!
+They got 3X more customers from the same ad spend.

-That’s the power of a good funnel.
-It turns guesswork into science.
+Tracking customer acquisition cost (CAC) at each funnel stage reveals which acquisition channels are actually profitable, not just busy.
+That's the power of a good funnel.
+It turns guesswork into actionable data.

 Stages of the Sales Funnel Explained